 The basilica is divided into a nave and two side aisles, separated by fourteen columns topped by capitals and pulvinos.
-The 6th century Greek marble ambo is decorated on both sides with two crosses on a globe, while in the central curved part fluted small columns form three aedicules with shells and a tympanum.
+It also features an apse, polygonal on the exterior, and arched windows.